electricpocket/aiswatcher/README.md

 http://boatbeaconapp.com/station/7004

-Please email us at "support at pocketmariner.com" if you would like your own web page to display data from your setup.
+Please email us at "support at pocketmariner.com" if you would like your own port and dedicated web page to view data from your setup.

 AisWatcher defaults to using the lower AIS radio frequency - 161.975MHz.
 Pass "-F 162025000" to use the alternative AIS band.